changesets/changesets/docs/adding-a-changeset.md

 ## I am in a single-package repository

 1. Run the command line script `npx changeset` or `yarn changeset`.
 2. Select an appropriate bump type for the changes made.
-See [here](https://semver.org/) for informaiton on semver versioning
+See [here](https://semver.org/) for information on semver versioning
 3. Your final prompt will be to provide a message to go alongside the changeset.
 This will be written into the changelog when the next release occurs.

 After this, a new changeset will be added which is a markdown file with YAML front matter.